 Thomas Edward Owen

 Elias and Margaret’s fourth son, Thomas Edward Owen, was born in Llanllechid on Sunday, 13 November 1864 [Bangor, 1864 4th qt].
-He was an enthusiastic sportsman and a good cricketer; he retired on 53 when playing for Bangor as they soundly beat Carnarvon on 28 July 1899.
-It seems he was also musical as he took on the role of conductor in 1909 [Carnarvon and Denbigh Herald and North and South Wales Independent, 25 June 1909].
-He obtained his BA from Durham University, and became a solicitor’s clerk (he passed the preliminary examination of the Incorporated Law Society in 1888 [North Wales Chronicle, 2 June 1888]).
+He initially followed his elder brother, William, into the law and he became a solicitor’s clerk (he passed the preliminary examination of the Incorporated Law Society in 1888 [North Wales Chronicle, 2 June 1888]).
 Such was his profession on 14 December 1889 when he married Eleanor Roberts Daniels, the daughter of William, a sawyer, and Jane Daniels [Carnarvon, 1889 4th qt.].
 In the 1881 census she was ‘Ellen’ and was a pupil teacher.
-Thomas, like his father, went into the church.